BetterLesson/CakePan/README.md

 ### install
 First - make afolder called 'mustache' in your vendors folder.
 Add the Mustache PHP library to your app/vendor folder. from https://github.com/bobthecow/mustache.php/

-Then, place this helper out into the app/views/helpers folder of your CakePHP project.
+Then, place this helper out into the views/helpers folder of your CakePHP project.

 ### production
 Write your elements in mustache format with the extension ".mustache" rather than ".ctp"!

 The Mustache manual is here: http://mustache.github.com/

-In your view - render an element using $this->Mustache->render('element'); just like you would render a CakePHP element.
-Make sure all the variables you need are set in the controller.
+In your view - render an element using $this->Mustache->render('element', $params); just like you would render a CakePHP element.
+All the variable set by the controller are available, and merged with values passed into $params.

 Sub-templates should follow the same naming convention.
 Mustache will pass the variables to the sub-template in the context that it's called.
 For example, a nested template for a blog post with comments might look like: